Founder and ceo

 When Carly is not at the front desk, she is enjoying time with her three beautiful children or drinking an ice cold Pepsi.

-Director of pre-release reentry program
+instructor of pre-release reentry program

 Stephanie graduated with her Master’s Degree in Business Education from Middle Tennessee State University.
-She is the Director of the Pre-Release Reentry Program at the Rutherford County Correctional Work Center and Project Hope at the Rutherford County Adult Detention Center.
+She is the Instructor of the Pre-Release Reentry Program at the Rutherford County Correctional Work Center and Project Hope at the Rutherford County Adult Detention Center.
 Stephanie makes sure that new clients are welcomed in a way that has become customary at Doors of Hope.

 Recently, Stephanie became a mother to a beautiful baby boy named Brooks on Halloween 2018.
 In her spare time, Stephanie loves to have family time with her son and husband Sam.